 How MCP authenticates

-You set this once in your assistant’s MCP config — see Connect for the exact file and format for each assistant.
-Paste your key in place of YOUR_API_KEY, and the assistant sends the header from then on.
-Each NeetoCal surface authenticates differently:
+Set this once in your assistant’s MCP configuration.
+Connect shows the right file and format for each assistant.
+Replace YOUR_API_KEY with your key, and the assistant sends the header for you.

 Keep your key safe